 Now that you're aware of some safety tips, go forth and enjoy the city!
 If you're interested in touring with me, just shoot me an email at frank@asadoadventure.com.
-I offer a variety of tours, including my signature Asado Adventure, a craft beer adventure, and a customizable food tour.
+I offer a variety of tours, including my signature AsadoAdventure, a craft beer adventure, an Argentine pizza tour and full-day and half-day food tours.
 And if you have any questions about where to rent an apartment or need recommendations for other types of tours (tango-related, soccer-related, art-related, etc.) I'd be happy to offer suggestions.

 In the meantime, here are a few of my personal favorite spots in the city.
 Keep in mind, these are just a small selection of what my booked clients receive.
-Happy exploring! www.asadoadventure.com May 17, 2019
+Happy exploring!